OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-client-api.md

         scene.commitAllChanges();
 ```

-Setting `rdlMsg->mForceReload` to false causes the render computations to apply this message on top of the existing scene.
+Setting `rdlMsg->mForceReload` to false causes the mcrt computations to apply this message on top of the existing scene.
 To begin afresh with a new scene, we would send a message with `mForceReload = true`.

 The final step in the main function is to wait 10 seconds and then terminate the session.
 Obviously, in practice this would happen when the user requests it, or possibly when the render is complete.